 - Industries with high regulations (construction, manufacturing, healthcare, IT) and also government institutions.

 - Tech companies that require full control and in-depth security policies for their data and cloud infrastructure.

 - Large enterprises that require advanced data center technologies to operate efficiently and cost-effectively.

-- Organizations that can afford to invest in high performance and availability technologies.
+- Organizations that can afford to invest in high performance and available technologies.